adi-code22/CoiHo/README.md

-# coho
+# CoHo

-A new Flutter project.
+A Flutter app for Doctors and Nursing staff to easily monitor and add patient vitals and display that in a common screen

 ## Getting Started